 The majority of forecasters are predicting continued growth for Bitcoin in 2022.
-DigitalCoinPrice has BTC on an upward trend until the summer, prices will dip slightly to $75,603.76, before rallying again at the end of the year and reaching $93,986.88 by the end of December.
+DigitalCoinPrice has BTC reaching $94,830.89 by the end of December 2022.

 Litecoin price predictions are more conservative than those for Bitcoin, but they are nonetheless mostly positive.
-According to Digital Coin Price, things will then dip slightly, before rallying at the end of the year and closing December at around $268.75 per token.
+According to Digital Coin Price, things will then dip slightly, before rallying at the end of 2022 and closing December at around $327.75 per token.

 TradingBeasts is a little less optimistic with its Litecoin price prediction.
 It actually has the average price of LTC declining in value from its current price.
-As of the end of May, it has LTC dropping back below $200.
-LTC is then expected to recover to an average of $207 by December.
+LTC is expected to trade at $187.761 by December 2022.